Canop/bacon/website/docs/config.md

 Actions are parsed from strings, for example `quit` (long form: `internal:quit`) is the action of quitting bacon and can be bound to a key.

-An action is either an *internal*, based on a hardcoded behavior of bacon, or a *job reference*
+An action is either an *internal*, based on a hardcoded behavior of bacon, a *job reference*, or an *export*.

+An export action is defined as `export:` followed by the export name.

 ## Internals